rsepulveda2/rsa-form/README.md

 	<%= javascript_include_tag "jquery-1.4.2", "jquery.jcryption-1.1", "application" %>

-Install the RSA ruby gem:

-add the following line to your /config/environment.rb:
+Install the RSA ruby gem by adding the following line to your /config/environment.rb:

 	config.gem "rsa"

 stop your server

-	rake gems:install
+	shell% rake gems:install

 restart your server